brandondunbar/Note/README.md

 # Note
-A simple note keeping app
+A simple note keeping app with sqlite3 for local storage